What is Zelle?

 - Set Up Payment Options: Once your account is verified, you can set up payment options for your customers or vendors.
 This may include providing them with your business email or phone number linked to your Zelle account.

 - Inform Customers or Vendors: Let your customers or vendors know that you accept payments through Zelle.
-Provide them with the necessary information to make payments, such as your business email or phone number.
+Provide them with the necessary payment information, such as your business email or phone number.

-- Manage Incoming Payments: Keep track of incoming payments through your Zelle for Business account.
+- Manage Incoming Payments: Your Zelle for Business account allows you to track incoming payments.
 You can easily view payment details and manage Zelle transactions through the platform.

 How to Send Payments

-Follow these steps to send payments using Zelle for Business once your account is set up.
+Follow these steps to send Zelle for Business payments once your account is set up.

 - Add Recipients: You can start adding recipients to whom you want to send payments.
-You’ll need their email address or mobile phone number to add them to your list of recipients.
+To do so, you’ll need their email address or mobile phone number.

-- Initiate a Payment: To send a payment, simply login to your Zelle for Business account, select the recipient, enter the amount you want to send, and confirm the payment.
+- Initiate a Payment: To send a payment, log in to your Zelle for Business account, select the recipient, enter the amount you want to send, and confirm the payment.
+Once a consumer sends payment through Zelle, it is typically received by the business’s enrolled bank account in minutes.
 The recipient will receive a notification and can accept the payment directly into their bank account.

 - Keep Track of Payments: Zelle for Business provides tools to help you keep track of all the payments you send and receive.
 Take advantage of these features to maintain accurate records of your business transactions.